 3) Home Office Deduction

-For those who are self employed, this is a common question.
-As an insider to the tax industry, it’s been rumored this deduction is a hot issue for the Internal Revenue Service.
+Another one of my tax tips is home office deduction.
+For those who are self-employed, this is a common question.
+As an insider of the taxi industry, it’s been rumored this deduction is a hot issue for the Internal Revenue Service.
 The only way to come to this conclusion is through prior client history, as the IRS does not disclose what they are looking for in their audit scope.

 - Regular and Exclusive Use